aws/amazon-freertos/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a bug report for the project Amazon FreeRTOS
+about: Create a bug report for Amazon FreeRTOS
 labels: bug

 ---

 **Describe the bug**